pjlast/fsocaml/README.md

 ## TODO

-- [v] Figure out a pattern for routing
+- [x] Figure out a pattern for routing
-- [v] Figure out a pattern for HTML templating
+- [x] Figure out a pattern for HTML templating
 - [ ] Figure out a pattern for database interactions
 - [ ] Figure out a pattern for database migrations
 - [ ] Figure out a testing strategy